thanks4opensource/regbits/README.md

                                         RXPORT_MASK  = 0x1f,
                                         TXPORT_MASK  = 0x1f;

-Instantiation of the two main regbits templated classes. `Bits` is used for single bits (although when object instances are combined with others via the "`|`" operator they  can contain multiple single bits). `Mskd` is used for spans of multiple bits.
+Instantiation of the regbits templated classes. `Bits` is used for single bits (although when object instances are combined with others via the "`|`" operator they  can contain multiple single bits). `Mskd` is used for spans of multiple bits. `Shft` is used to normalize (right shift to LSB) masked values.

                 using bits_t = Bits<uint32_t, Config>;
                 using mskd_t = Mskd<uint32_t, Config>;
+                using shft_t = Shft<uint32_t, Config>;

 The fact that Mskd objects hold both a bitmask and an bit value allows it to be used as a standalone object that supports bit span insertion into a register.
 Expressions using regbits insertion operators/methods  objects such as:

-        serial2->config <<= Serial::Config::DATALEN_16_BITS
+        serial2->config /= Serial::Config::DATALEN_16_BITS

 compile to executable object code identical that generated when not using regbits: